-Revision Criterion 2.7 – Water Quality
+Revision Criterion 2.6 – Water Quality

 Eutrophication, the excessive richness of nutrients in a body of water, is one of humanity’s most serious environmental problems.
-It occurs when the environment becomes enriched with nutrients, increasing the amount of plant and algae growth, which can reduce dissolved oxygen in water bodies.
+It occurs when the environment becomes enriched with nutrients, increasing the amount of plant and algae growth, which can reduce dissolved oxygen in waterbodies.
 This can impact fish stock levels of sensitive species with cascading effects on entire aquatic ecosystems and overall loss of biodiversity.
 The general deterioration of water quality may also hinder water use by other communities and industries.

 A new Water Quality proposal